efficiency-org/discord.js-ex/README.md

   try {
     cmd.exe(msg, args);
   } catch (err) {
-    bot.error(err); // No type necessary!
+    bot.error(msg, err); // No type necessary!
 The default is made just for this case.
   }
 });
 ```